slimelime/shell-operator/README.md

 # Kubernetes Shell Operator

-This operator is a generic operator that can watch any Kubernetes Object that you specify and will just execute a shell command in a subshell on any change to that Object.
+This operator is a Kubernetes controller framework that can watch any Kubernetes Object that you specify and will just execute a shell command in a subshell on any change to that Object.

 The usecase of this operator is for Kubernetes Cluster Administrators to be able to automate any workflow in their cluster based on Kuberenetes Object change events without having to write the Kubernetes watch boilerplate everytime. **It is NOT intended as a way for any Kubernetes user to send an arbitrary shell command into the shell-operator pod.**